beba2123/Customer-Managment/acounts/README.md

 => then after in the views.py file we are  going to write when user is register -> it is going to create in the customer class.
      Customer.objects.create(user=user)

+# Signaling

+=> it is a mechanism for allowing certain senders to notify a set of recievers that some of the action has taken place.they are used to decoupled applications to get notified when certain actions occur elsewhere in the application.